greenageinfo/greenageinfo.github.io/policies/coc.md

 If you are new to Greenage, or in doubt about what is the right thing to do, please make time to read the Residents' [Code of Conduct](https://drive.google.com/file/d/1L2xcPNFgWEW6HnjhuAr5e3l1wknyjoKV/) (Google Docs).

 Here is a simple list of Dos and Donts for us to keep Greenage a better place to live in.
 This is by no means comprehensive and only serves as a quick reference.
 Please refer to the code of conduct for all the rules and regulations.

 ## Care for the Environment and Neighbours

 - Dos
-	+ You must segregate Wet, Dry, Reject and e-Waste as per the law and only use newspaper liners in the bins.
-Please see the <a href="{{site.baseurl}}/segregation">segregation guidelines here</a>
+	+ You must [segregate](/policies/waste-segregation) Wet, Dry, Reject and e-Waste as per the law and only use newspaper liners in the bins.
 	+ Please take care to ensure you maintain the flat well and there is no damage caused to neighbouring flats or common areas due to negligence.
 	+ Please take care to ensure there is no excessive noise from your flat that is causing disturbance.
-Follow the timings allowed when you are doing <a href="{{site.baseurl}}/interiors">interiors or renovations</a>.
+Follow the timings allowed when you are doing interiors or renovations.
 Any such excessive disturbance to neighbours in the night (11PM - 6AM) will be liable to penalties.
-	+ <a href="{{site.baseurl}}/dues">Pay your bills on time</a> to avoid interest, penalties and disconnection of services
+	+ [Pay your bills](/info/dues) on time to avoid interest, penalties and disconnection of services
 - Donts
 	+ Disposing waste or littering in common areas is prohibited.
 Avoid throwing trash into toilets.
 	+ Avoid plucking of flowers and walking on lawns in the gardens.